exosite-garage/arduino_exosite_library/examples/ExoYunGettingStarted/readme.md

 	6. Hit the 'Quit' button on the final window that says "Your Arduino Yún Compatible Device was successfully enabled with the CIK..."

-11. Power your Arduino Yún using the USB cable connected to your computer or using a power adapter and follow the Yún instructions for connecting to your network via Ethernet or WiFi.
-[Arduino Yún Platform Information](http://arduino.cc/en/Main/ArduinoBoardYun)
+11. Power your Arduino Yún using the USB cable connected to your computer or using a power adapter and follow the Yún instructions for connecting to your network WiFi or connect an Ethernet cable.
+[Arduino Yún Getting Started -- WiFi Configuration](https://www.arduino.cc/en/Guide/ArduinoYun#toc14)

 12. Go to "Tools->Serial" to select the serial port your Arduino Yún board is connected to